numpy/numpy/doc/source/reference/arrays.dtypes.rst

     This is true for their sub-classes as well.

     Note that not all data-type information can be supplied with a
-    type-object: for example, :term:`flexible` data-types have
+    type-object: for example, `flexible` data-types have
     a default *itemsize* of 0, and require an explicitly given size to be useful.